mohitpai/journey-optimizer.en/help/using/rn/inline-messages-steps.md

 ## After the migration first iteration (July 25){#migration-step-2}

-Migration has two parts: automated part and manual part which requires action items.
+The migration is sequenced in two parts: the automated part and the manual part which requires action items.

 _On non-production sandboxes:_